Hêndrio: Personal life

 After the success of his teammate Nguyễn Xuân Son with Vietnam national team, Hêndrio expressed his wish to become a Vietnamese citizen and represent Vietnam at international level.
-On 16 October 2025, he officially obtained Vietnamese citizenship with the Vietnamese personal name Đỗ Hoàng Hên.
+On 16 October 2025, he officially obtained Vietnamese citizenship with the Vietnamese personal name Đỗ Hoàng Hên..
+In addition to his native Portuguese, Hêndrio also speaks English and is conversational in Vietnamese.